ocean-slang/Coastal-OC-Remote-Sensing-V2/README.md

 **Overview of workflow:**
 1. Download Level-1 Landsat-8 (Collection 1) and Sentinel-2 (bulk download tools available, see below)
 2. Process with l2gen in NASA SeaDAS or REMSEM ACOLITE to get Level-2 images (use l2genbash or GUI)
-3. **Matlab** Use Level-2 NetCDF images as inputs to MATLAB code.
+3. **algosMatlab** Use Level-2 NetCDF images as inputs to MATLAB code.
 Code extracts data from images and implements ocean color algorithms (eg. Secchi disk depth, Zsd).
-Code also available to modify Lee et al. 2016 Secchi depth algorithm using Levenburg-Marquardt algorithm (adjusts free parameters of equation)
+3a. **lmnonlinear** Modify Lee et al. 2016 Secchi depth algorithm (https://doi.org/10.1016/j.rse.2016.02.033) using Levenburg-Marquardt algorithm (adjusts free parameters of equation)
-4. **R Code** (folder: modeling_and_analysis) for modeling and data analysis available.
+4. **modeling_and_analysis** R code for modeling and data analysis available.
 Empirical fit used to improve satellite Secchi depth estimates.
 Data for Virginia Coast Reserve included as .csv's

 **Bulk download tools:**